Wolverine971/9takes/src/blog/people/celebrities/Rooney-Mara.md

 <p class="firstLetter">You know her face, her captivating performances, and perhaps even her famous family.</p>

-But do you truly understand the enigmatic Rooney Mara?
-Today, we delve into the depths of Mara's personality, uncovering the intricacies of her Enneagram Type 5 - The Investigator.
+But do you understand the person behind the name?
+Today, we dive into the depths of Rooney Mara's personality, uncovering the intricacies of her Enneagram Type 5 - The Investigator.

 ## What is Rooney Mara's Personality Type?